 The company’s chief executive officer (CEO) and president, Paul V. Campanelli, joined Endo in 2015 following its $8 billion acquisition of Par Pharmaceutical, where Campanelli was the CEO since 2012.
-Campanelli was officially dubbed Endo’s CEO in September 2016.
-In a statement, Campanelli said, “We are committed to helping patients in need by providing pharmaceuticals of uncomprising quality and value… and that mission is embedded in all that we do.”
+Campanelli was officially named Endo’s CEO in September 2016.
+In a statement, Campanelli said, “We are committed to helping patients in need by providing pharmaceuticals of uncompromising quality and value… and that mission is embedded in all that we do.”

 Endo’s key therapeutic areas consist of: